INDIA bloc insults people in constitutional positions coming from humble background: BJP | Politics

 - India

-The INDIA bloc has a tradition of insulting people who come from backward and humble backgrounds and hold constitutional positions, the BJP claimed on Tuesday, slamming the opposition after TMC leader Kalyan Banerjee mimicked Rajya Sabha Chairperson Jagdeep Dhankhar mockingly.
+The INDIA bloc has a tradition of insulting people who come from backward and humble backgrounds and hold constitutional positions, the BJP claimed on Tuesday, slamming the opposition after TMC leader Kalyan Banerjee for derisively mimicking Rajya Sabha Chairperson Jagdeep Dhankhar during a protest.

+Union minister Pralhad Joshi also hit out at Congress leader Rahul Gandhi, who was seen filming Banerjee's skit, and demanded an apology from Congress president Mallikarjun Kharge.

+''INDIA bloc parties have been like a touring talkies, holding their meetings in different cities.
+Now this drama company has started mimicry by making fun of a person who is from OBC (Other Backward Classes) and farming background.
+Rahul Gandhi has no sense, let alone any good sense.
+Kharge ji should apologise,'' Joshi told reporters.

+Joshi and his ministerial colleague Arjun Ram Meghwal said Leader of the Congress in Lok Sabha Adhir Ranjan Chowdhury had once insulted President Droupadi Murmu by calling her ''rashtrapatni'' and added that opposition members have also derided and insulted Prime Minister Narendra Modi, who is from the OBC community and has a humble background.
+Chowdhury had later apologised for his comments.

-BJP national spokesperson Shehzad Poonawalla said at a press conference that Dhankhar comes from a humble background and has OBC (Other Backward Classes) roots.
-The way he has been made fun of shows INDIA bloc leaders have little regard for the Constitution and parliamentary norms and they stand for confrontation and disruption, he alleged.
+BJP national spokesperson Shehzad Poonawalla said at a press conference that the way Dhankhar has been made fun of shows INDIA bloc leaders have little regard for the Constitution and parliamentary norms and they stand for confrontation and disruption.

 With 141 of opposition MPs suspended from Lok Sabha and Rajya Sabha for disrupting proceedings, many of them held a protest at Parliament's main entrance for lawmakers on Tuesday.